The Bankrate promise

-How to get the best home improvement rates
+How to get the best home improvement loan

-Although there is no perfect home improvement loan for every borrower, there is a perfect loan for your needs.
-Just as you would approach any financing product, consider the following factors when shopping for a loan to be used for home expenses.
+Just as you would approach any product, consider the following factors when shopping for a home improvement loan.

 - Approval criteria.
-Each lender holds its own qualifications for a borrower’s credit history, debt-to-income ratio and income.
-Consider approval requirements before applying with a potential lender.
+Each lender has its own requirements for a borrower’s credit history, debt-to-income ratio and income.
+Consider approval requirements before applying for a loan.

-- Interest rates.
-When comparing potential rates look at any fees that may be incurred throughout the application or lifetime of the loan since these will also add to the overall cost of borrowing.
+- Fees.
+When comparing potential rates, look at any fees that may be incurred during the application or throughout the life of the loan since these will also add to the overall cost of borrowing.

 - Loan amounts.
 Depending on the scope of your project, the size of your loan matters.
 Do the math ahead of time to ensure you finance enough money to complete your home improvement.

 - Repayment terms.
 The longer your repayment term is, the less expensive your monthly cost will be.
 However, you’ll pay less interest if you choose a shorter term will mean paying less interest.
-Weigh both options when shopping.
+Weigh both options when shopping for a lender.